steltenpower/swipaLOD/README.md

 #### PRIMARY INTERACTION:
 Train-Of-Thought combines multi-touch with speech recognition (fallback: typing for quick edit) for quickly drawing a semantic graph;
 While listening for concepts, matches are searched for in the available LINKspaces, plus general English is used to name new-to-define concepts.
 Appearing lists of options don't need a choice immediately; just keep drawing (while options load and logic filters them).
-Next to what the ontologies define, also 'undefined' is a valid relation type.
-Connecting to nodes with a 'relFinder' edge will be interpreted as finding a relation in available LINKspaces with http://www.visualdataweb.org/relfinder.php
+Next to what the ontologies define, relation types can also be 'undefined' with "links to".
+Connecting to a node with a 'relFinder' edge will be interpreted as finding a relation in available LINKspaces with http://www.visualdataweb.org/relfinder.php
 Nodes are drawn or selected where the screen is touched.
 Relation types are shown along the edge is between.
 The following state diagram defines the main user-interaction, for 2 fingers with touch down (1,2) and touch up (~1~,~2~) events: